 Both the Republican Party and the Democratic Party can show their support for Cash Free Courts by including it as a plank in their platforms.
 Texans need to know what their party stands for.

 On June 5, 2017, during Salem’s BP case, Red Deer Resources filed a motion to the Texas Supreme Court for a rehearing of the case.
-On August 21, 2017, Justice Jeff Brown sent Salem the attached letter, which can be viewed HERE, asking for a political donation.
+On August 21, 2017, Justice Jeff Brown sent Salem the attached letter, which can be viewed by clicking below, asking for a political donation.
 Salem gave nothing.
 He thought it would be unethical and inappropriate.
 (Salem has never given any political donations to any justice on the Texas Supreme Court.)

 On September 22, 2017, Red Deer Resource’s motion for rehearing was denied by Jeff Brown and the rest of the Texas Supreme Court.
 However, the BP lawyers knew the game better.
 During the lawsuit, the law firms representing BP and lawyers of those law firms made donations to Texas Supreme Court Justices totaling $302,725.